dblock/code.dblock.org/_posts/2009/2009-12-07-implementing-atompub-in-net.markdown

 atomEntry.Load(Request.InputStream);
 {% endhighlight %}

 The blog system has objects of type Post that are going to be created.
 Also note that the post comes with ATOM categories – here you would need to recognize which ones must be created and which ones exist as well as associate the categories with the new post.
-We’ll omit that code to simplify things.
+We'll omit that code to simplify things.

 {% highlight c# %}
 Post post = new Post();